The Dreamhouse Project

 Lighting:

 Currently the pot lights we have installed overhead in the kitchen provide the only light in the space.
 We’re adding sconces on either side of the window, & pendants over the island to provide additional task lighting.
 We figured that lighting would be a great place to add in a bit of an industrial feel to our otherwise very modern design.
-Along with natural lighting and having things like plantation window shutters London produced or from other areas, to allow as many varying light levels as possible, we’ve narrowed it down to 2 potential options for each artificial light option.
+We’ve narrowed it down to 2 potential options for each.

 We’ll also be installing LED strip lighting underneath our cabinets for additional task lighting.